-A phone message will be made by Central Nine Career Center whenever possible to inform students about school delays, closings, etc. Students should always follow their - partner school schedule concerning delays and closings, unless your - partner school is open and Central Nine Career Center is closed or on a delay.
+A phone message will be made by Central Nine Career Center whenever possible to inform students about school delays, closings, etc. Students should always follow their partner school schedule concerning delays and closings, unless your partner school is open and Central Nine Career Center is closed or on a delay.
 Parents and students are responsible for knowing about emergency closings and delays.

-All cancelled school days will be an eLearning Day. -- The following methods will be utilized to outline our eLearning intentions:
+All cancelled school days will be an eLearning Day: -- In the event that Central Nine campus is closed instruction will take place virtually.
+The following methods will be utilized to outline our eLearning intentions:

-- School Notifications
+- School Skylert Notifications

-- School Webpage
+- School Webpage and Social Media

 - Canvas LMS Global Announcement/Notification

-- Principal and Teacher Emails
+- Principal and Teacher Emails ????